gmzsebastian/FLEET/README.md

 /Users/username/3PI_key.txt
 /Users/username/tns_key.txt
 ```
+You can request one from https://mastweb.stsci.edu/ps1casjobs/home.aspx and https://wis-tns.weizmann.ac.il/, respectively.

 FLEET needs dust maps to calculate the extinction to each target, for that you will need to install `dustmaps`, in the terminal install through pip: